Lawrence County, Ohio: Politics

 Lawrence County tends to support the Republican Party in presidential elections.
-Bill Clinton was the last Democrat to win the county, in 1996 -- a distinction shared with 16 other Ohio counties, mostly in this region.
+Bill Clinton was the last Democrat to win the county, in 1996 – a distinction shared with 16 other Ohio counties, mostly in this region.
 Despite this fact, Democrats continued to crack 40% in election years.
+This changed in 2016, as with much of Appalachia, when Hillary Clinton's 26.03% was the lowest in nearly 90 nears.
+Four years later, Joe Biden barely did better.